-XII — Robert was a lawyer, president and Chairman of the Board for the Pullman Company, and had a political career, at its height he was appointed Secretary of War under President James Garfield.
-Tragically, Robert’s long life was marred by encounters with America’s calamitous history.
-After being present at the Petersen House when his father died, he was then a witness to the assassinations of President Garfield (July 2, 1881) and President William McKinley (September 14, 1901).
+XII — Robert was a lawyer, president and Chairman of the Board for the Pullman Company and had a political career.
+At its height, he was appointed Secretary of War under President James Garfield.
+Tragically, Robert's long life was marred by encounters with America's calamitous history.
+After being present at the Petersen House when his father died, he witnessed the assassinations of President Garfield (July 2, 1881) and President William McKinley (September 14, 1901).

 Robert's two girls each lived well into the 1900s.
 His daughter Mary had one son, Lincoln Isham, who did not have children.
 Robert's daughter Jessie had two children: a daughter, Mary, and a son, Robert.
 Mary never married; she died in 1975.

 XIII — Robert Todd Lincoln Beckwith married three times but had no children.
 In 1985, Robert Todd Lincoln Beckwith, the great-grandson of Abraham Lincoln, died with no heir to carry on the family name.
-With his death, an American family that had lived and worked in this country for generations came to an abrupt end.
+With his death, an American family that had lived and worked in this country for generations ended abruptly.

 OTHER FAMILIES OF LINCOLNS LINEAGE